zukunft/zukunft.com/docs/code_functions_all.md

     \-- geo_value - section for function geo_value not yet defined that it should be set and get in /sandbox/sandbox_val ue.php
     \-- is_std - section for function is_std is expected to be info in /sandbox/sandbox_value.php
+    \-- has_named_phrases - section for function has_named_phrases not yet defined that it should be set and get in /san dbox/sandbox_value.php
     \-- phr_lst - section for function phr_lst not yet defined that it should be set and get in /sandbox/sandbox_value.p hp
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /sandbox/sandbox_value.php